bufbuild-ru/docs/docs/generate/tutorial/index.md

 The `gen` directory reappears with the same structure and files as before.
 You've now removed the necessity for locally installed `protoc` plugins for this set of `.proto` files.

+::: tip Note
-::: tip See the [remote plugins overview](../../bsr/remote-plugins/overview/) for more information about the advantages of remote plugins and where to find them.
+See the [remote plugins overview](../../bsr/remote-plugins/overview/) for more information about the advantages of remote plugins and where to find them.
 :::

 ## Generate code using managed mode